GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 ## Compiling GEOS

 The script `compile_geos.sh` combines the above steps into a unified process.
-It handles the sequence and dependencies between the jobs via the flag `--dependency`:
+It handles the sequence and dependencies between the jobs via the flag `--dependency`.

+This script orchestrates the compilation process in the following order:

+1. Clone the Sources
+2. Compile TPLs
+3. Compile GEOS

 **Content of `compile_geos.sh`:**